 An agreement permitting the encroachment of an improvement onto an adjoining parcel of land may be registered against the title of both properties affected by the encroachment.

 Under an encroachment agreement, the owner whose land has been encroached upon by the improvement, essentially forebears from exercising his/her legal right to require the improvement be removed from the land.
 Encroachment agreements are often encountered where one owner has inadvertently constructed a building, fence or driveway over adjoining land.

 An encroachment agreement may contain provisions that call for the removal of the offending improvement upon the occurrence of some future event, such as destruction by fire or wind or by a specific time.
 The market value of the property may be adversely affected to the extent that a risk exists and/or that the offending improvement might have to be removed at a certain time or in the event of partial or full destruction by fire or other cause.

 Hazardous waste depots are provided in most urban areas for dropping off such items as spray paints, glues, cement, paint strippers, enamel and latex paints and stains, insecticides and herbicides, rodent poisons, thinners, unused medicines, nail polish remover, wood preservatives, rust removers and compact fluorescent light bulbs (which contain mercury, a highly toxic substance).
 Hazardous products should not be disposed of as ordinary garbage or down drains.
-Considerable literature is available at the federal, provincial/state and municipal levels (Toronto) to provide guidance on such matters.
+Considerable literature is available at the federal, provincial/state and probably your local municipal for provide guidance on such matters.